PennyJim/twemoji-in-factorio/README.md

 - [ ]	Offer intializing as SpritePrototypes instead of being virtual signal

 ---
-Assets obtained from [Twemoji Github](https://github.com/jdecked/twemoji), [Emojibase Github](https://github.com/milesj/emojibase/tree/master), and [Unicode](https://www.unicode.org/emoji/charts/emoji-ordering.txt)
+Images from [Twemoji Github](https://github.com/jdecked/twemoji) with CC-BY 4.0
+Emoji shortcodes from [Emojibase Github](https://github.com/milesj/emojibase/tree/master) with MIT
+Ordering take from [Unicode](https://www.unicode.org/emoji/charts/emoji-ordering.txt) with UNICODE LICENSE V3

+I may be incorrect about the license for the ordering.
+I will take this down if requested.